Julija Reklaitė (on maternity leave)

 Gabrielė Marija Vasiliauskaitė

 Gabrielė Vasiliauskaitė is a communication specialist and performer.
 She studied Cultural Information and Communication at Vilnius University between 2012–2016 and obtained a B.A. in Communication.
-Vasiliauskaitė gained a lot of professional practice while working in the non-governmental sector, contributing to the implementation and development of such projects as the Ministry of Citizens and Coolūkis.
+Vasiliauskaitė gained professional practice while working in the non-governmental sector, contributing to the implementation and development of such projects as the Ministry of Citizens and Coolūkis.
 She is currently working as Rupert’s coordinator, freelance communication specialist and is also actively involved in music.